 Yellowing lower leaves (closest to soil) are a clear sign of over-watering, usually caused by too little light.
 Although Banana Plants can do well in darker locations, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of accessible oxygen for the roots will cause them to subsequently breakdown over the oncoming days.
 Click on this link to learn more about root rot and how to address it.

-Yellowing sections along its leaves could be the product of many issues, ranging from spider mite to chemical burns.
+Yellowing sections along its leaves could be the product of many issues, ranging from Spider Mites to chemical burns.
 Think about its recent cultivation of how frequently you rehydrate its soil, along with a quick scan over the foliage's undersides.
 The use of 'Leaf Shine' or other chemical-based products may also have a detrimental effect on its health, as Banana Plants are particularly sensitive to inorganic substances.
 When removing the affected leaf or leaves, be sure to avoid puncturing the yellowed/browned tissue as it may lead to further decline.
 Prune the entire leaf off via the petiole and investigate the rest of the plant for a potential spread of the problem.
-If you still need further advice regarding this matter, be sure to send us a message via this link!

 Due to its sensitivity to chemicals, Leaf Shine shouldn't be used to improve the appearance of the foliage, and instead should be cleaned via a rinse of lukewarm water.
 Failure to do so may cause yellowed, mottled spots that cannot be undone.